seanmiller168/AzureSpeechReactAuthSample/README.md

 # React Speech service sample app

 This sample shows how to integrate the Azure Speech service into a sample React application.
 This sample is simply a fork of the original to demonstrate using the server to validate a client certificate and retrieve a token from the speech service as opposed to passing the speech service key directly.
 Ideally, the server portion of the code will end up in an Azure function app.
+This is a work in progress.

 ## Prerequisites